Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/10_approximation_theory.typ

 #reading-path(path: "advanced")

-In @ch-fixpoint-algorithms, we saw that Kleene iteration computes the least fixpoint of a monotone function.
+@ch-fixpoint-algorithms saw that Kleene iteration computes the least fixpoint of a monotone function.
-However, this guarantee comes with a catch: it only terminates if the lattice has finite height or if the function has specific properties.
+This guarantee comes with a catch: it only terminates if the lattice has finite height or if the function has specific properties.
-For many useful domains (like Intervals or Polyhedra), the lattice has infinite height.
-A naive iteration `x := x join f(x)` might climb the lattice forever without reaching a fixpoint.
+Many useful domains (like Intervals or Polyhedra) have infinite height, where naive iteration `x := x join f(x)` might climb forever without reaching a fixpoint.

-To solve this, we introduce *Widening* and *Narrowing*.
+We introduce *Widening* and *Narrowing* to solve this.
-These operators allow us to trade precision for termination, ensuring we can analyze even infinite-state systems in finite time.
+These operators trade precision for termination, ensuring we can analyze even infinite-state systems in finite time.

 == Widening Operators

-A *widening operator* $widen$ (nabla) is a binary operator $A times A -> A$ that accelerates convergence.
-It acts like a "join" but with an extra property: it guesses a stable upper bound.
+A *widening operator* $widen$ (nabla) is a binary operator $A times A -> A$ that accelerates convergence, acting like a "join" but guessing a stable upper bound.

 #definition(title: "Widening Operator")[
   An operator $widen: A times A -> A$ is a widening if: